AasaChristian/soflex-web/README.md

 # [CitySoFlex](https://citysoflex.netlify.app/)|

-This is a fitness app that allows users to create exercise regimen and track exercise progress.
+CitySoFlex is a fitness app that allows users to create exercise regimen and track exercise progress.

 ## Motivation |